After 18+ years of interviewing and working for literally 1000’s of metro Atllanta homeowners,

 In one occasion, because of short-cycling, I actually climbed under the house, pulled the filter

-out, and left the filter-tray door open on the furnace.
+out, and left the filter-rack door open on the furnace.
 The additional fresh air allowed enough

 extra air to be drawn into the furnace, to allow it to operate properly to heat the home for this